 A limited color palette of pale neutrals, white, black and red gives the space a visual harmony.
 Open the cabinet doors, and you’ll find that the red of the rug and the classic Smeg refrigerator is continued inside.

-Keeping all of this storage on a single wall eliminates the need to scatter cabinets and drawer systems throughout the apartment, allowing room for the pull-out sofa bed downstairs and that dramatic black spiral staircase.
+Keeping all of this storage on a single wall of the tiny micro apartment eliminates the need to scatter cabinets and drawer systems throughout the limited interior space, allowing room for the pull-out sofa bed downstairs and that dramatic black spiral staircase.

 The 387-square-foot (36 square meters) micro apartment also benefits from its double-height, opening a portion of the first floor vertically, with a sleeping loft extending over the rest of the space.
 The spiral stairs lead from the first level to another pine box, which opens onto a glass-edged balcony.